home-assistant-libs/python-matter-server/README.md

 ```

 **Commission with code**
 Commission a new device.
-For WiFi or Thread based devices, the credentials need to be set upfront, otherwise commissioning will fail.
+For WiFi or Thread based devices, the credentials need to be set upfront, otherwise, commissioning will fail.
 Supports both QR-code syntax (MT:...) and manual pairing code as string.
 The controller will use bluetooth for the commissioning of wireless devices.
-If the machine running the Python Matter Server controller lacks bluetooth support, commissioning will only work for devices already connected to the network (by cable or another controller).
+If the machine running the Python Matter Server controller lacks Bluetooth support, commissioning will only work for devices already connected to the network (by cable or another controller).

 ```json
 {